She was a poet. He was an entrepreneur.

 Julia David was born to Habeeb and Sadie David, both immigrants from Syria, in 1901 in Indianapolis.
 Habeeb, like so many early immigrants, made his living as a peddler.
 In 1897, he married Sadie and two years later in 1899, the city directory listed their residence as 536 South Capitol Avenue.

 Julia David may have come from modest means, but she grew up in a family that believed in civic engagement.
 Her father was a Shriner, taking part in fundraising and performances at the Murat Temple.
 She followed his example.
 As a teenager, Julia David volunteered at Indianapolis’ Young Women’s Christian Association, where she participated in theatrical productions and raised money for mission trips and sympathy banks.

 After graduating from high school, Julia David attended DePauw University in Greencastle, Indiana.
-Founded as a Methodist university in 1837, DePauw first began admitting female students in 1867.
-The first sorority in the country was established there soon after.
 Although a minority of Americans still attended college by the time Julia David became a student, the number of women who entered higher education increased dramatically after World War I. At DePauw they were aided by a $2.5 million scholarship fund established in 1919.
 As a student, Julia David joined a writing and literary society called Tusitala.
-Some described it as a group for people “who liked to write things.“
+Some described it as a group for people who liked to write things.

 Like their mother, the Shaheen daughters attended college.
 Joan, an honors student in high school, went to Northwestern.
 Adele matriculated at her mother’s alma mater, DePauw, and became engaged to Richard Freije, another member of the Indianapolis’ Syrian community.